pay-rails/pay/docs/2_configuration.md

   environment: sandbox
 ```

-You can also nest these credentials under the Rails environment if using a shared credentials file or secrets.
+You can also nest these credentials under the Rails environment if using a shared credentials file.

 ```yaml
 development: